geopython/pygeoapi/docs/source/configuration.rst

         max_distance_units: m
         on_exceed: throttle  # throttle or error (default=throttle)

-    admin: false  # whether to enable the Admin API

-    # optional configuration to specify a different set of templates for HTML pages.
-Recommend using absolute paths.
-Omit this to use the default provided templates
+    # configuration to specify directory tree for HTML page templates
-    # This property can also be defined at the resource level to override global server settings for specific datasets
-    templates: # optional configuration to specify a different set of templates for HTML pages.
-Recommend using absolute paths.
-Omit this to use the default provided templates
+    # omit this to use the default pygeoapi templates
+    # overridable when redefined in resource level configuration
+    templates:
+      # recommended to use absolute paths
       path: /path/to/jinja2/templates/folder # path to templates folder containing the Jinja2 template HTML files
       static: /path/to/static/folder # path to static folder containing css, js, images and other static files referenced by the template

-    map:  # leaflet map setup for HTML pages
+    # leaflet map setup for HTML template rendering
+    map:
         url: https://tile.openstreetmap.org/{z}/{x}/{y}.png
         attribution: '&copy; <a href="https://openstreetmap.org/copyright">OpenStreetMap contributors</a>'
-    ogc_schemas_location: /opt/schemas.opengis.net  # local copy of https://schemas.opengis.net

-    manager:  # optional OGC API - Processes asynchronous job management
+    # optional OGC API - Processes asynchronous job management configuration
+    manager:
         name: TinyDB  # plugin name (see pygeoapi.plugin for supported process_manager's)
         connection: /tmp/pygeoapi-process-manager.db  # connection info to store jobs (e.g. filepath)
         output_dir: /tmp/  # temporary file area for storing job results (files)

-    api_rules:  # optional API design rules to which pygeoapi should adhere
+    # optional API design rules to which pygeoapi should adhere
+    api_rules:
         api_version: 1.2.3  # omit to use pygeoapi's software version
         strict_slashes: true  # trailing slashes will not be allowed and result in a 404
         url_prefix: 'v{api_major}'  # adds a /v1 prefix to all URL paths